IMERSS/biodiversity-change-protocol/content/en/docs/baseline-analysis/data_synthesis/_index.md

 Statistical approaches to modeling biodiversity change are often paralyzed by various limitations and deficiencies inherent in biodiversity data—especially when historical and contemporary data are combined from multiple sources.

-* Data are commonly unstructured, or heterogeneous, lacking consistent metadata
+* Data are commonly unstructured, or heterogeneous, lacking consistent attributes or metadata
 * Data are often biased toward positive detections (lacking absence information)
 * Data may be collected in ways that violate the assumptions of statistical models
 * Georeferencing is often generalized based on vague locality information